aws-solutions-library-samples/guidance-for-container-runtime-security-monitoring-with-cncf-falco-and-aws-security-hub/README.md

 4. To change status of a Security finding (e.g., to track an actual notification to responsible teams for remediations), select one or more security findings using filter such as ‘Company name’ (*AnyCompany* in the example below) etc. and select ‘WorkflowStatus’ option to desired one from the drop-down list to update the status of security remediation workflow:

 <img src="images/SecurityHub_Workflow_Notified.jpg" width="70%">
 <b>Figure 14: Changing security issue response workflow status from the Security Hub aggregated account</b>
 <br/>
 Now security findings workflow status will show as ‘Notified” indicating that the teams were notified of those security events.
-Finding status can be further updated to ‘Resolved’ (if root cause gets addressed) or ‘Suppressed’ (if security team decides that detected security events don’t constitute an actual threat and/or can be reviewed later):
+Finding's status can be further updated to ‘Resolved’ (if root cause gets addressed) or ‘Suppressed’ (if security team decides that detected security events don’t constitute an actual threat and/or can be reviewed later):

 <img src="images/SecurityHub_Findings_Notified.jpg" width="70%">
 <b>Figure 15: Updated security issues workflow status from the Security Hub aggregated account</b>
 <br/>
 NOTE: updating ‘Workflow Status’ of security findings can be also performed in regional Security Hub instances by authorized users and that status would be reflected in the aggregated Security Hub account as well.

 By centralizing and enriching the security findings by CNCF Falco, your Security teams can detect security anomalies in containers more quickly or perform automated remediation on the impacted resources.

 ### Support and Troubleshooting